 Last year, I started doing three new things with my packing list.
 They have been a HUGE help in the fight against packing stress and forgetfulness.

-The Master Packing List
+The Master Packing Checklist

 Instead of creating a brand new list for each trip, start with a master travel checklist that you’ve customized for your needs.